LeonardoBalestere/Kotlin./Content Provider/AppContentProviderClient/README.md

-# ContentProviderClient
+# ContentProviderMain

-The client of the CP Main takes the cards that the Main made and show in the screen.
+It is the main app in the content provider, who is used to comunicate with other apps.